somteacodes/vue3-paystack/documentation/docs/guide/README.md

         publicKey:'pk_test_0000',
         amount:1000, //Expressed in lowest demonitation, so 1000kobo is equivalent to 10Naira email:'somteacodes@gmail.com',
-        firstname='Somtea', //optional field remember to pass as a prop of firstname if needed lastname='Codes' //optional field remember to pass as a prop of lastname if needed }
+        firstname:'Somtea', //optional field remember to pass as a prop of firstname if needed lastname:'Codes' //optional field remember to pass as a prop of lastname if needed }
   },